An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation

-Our work is based on the weighted SNPE (known as SNPE-B) method proposed by \citet{lueckmann2017flexible}.
-It is worth noticing that SNPE-B proposed to use calibration kernel to solve data inefficiency.
+Our work is based on the SNPE-B method proposed by \citet{lueckmann2017flexible}.
+It is worth noticing that SNPE-B proposed to use a calibration kernel to solve data inefficiency by assigning proper weights to each pair of samples $(\theta, x)$, leading to a better convergence of the neural network with the same amount of data.
 However, the use of calibration kernels may increase the variances of both the empirical loss and its gradient, making the training inefficient.
-Therefore, we propose to use an adaptive calibration kernel together some variance reduction techniques.
+Therefore, we propose to use an adaptive calibration kernel together with some variance reduction techniques.
 Specifically, we use Gaussian calibration kernels \citep{beaumont2002approximate} by selecting the calibration kernel rate adaptively.
 A theoretical analysis of the variance of the Monte Carlo estimator is provided to guide the design of variance reduction techniques, including defensive importance sampling and sample recycling.
 Finally, a comprehensive comparative analysis of our proposed methods with some existing methods is carried out on numerical experiments.
 The experimental results show that the improvement of using either calibration kernels or variance reduction techniques is minor, suggesting the necessity of their combination.
 The code is available on GitHub\footnote{\url{https://github.com/Yifei-Xiong/Efficient-SNPE}}.